softwaresaved/build_and_test_examples/travis/HelloWorld.md

 ```

 * If any command were to exit with a non-zero result then Travis CI would consider the build to have failed, it would be coloured red and marked with a cross in the jobs summary page.
 * Certain lines are hidden, usually those concerned with setting up the environment for the job.
 Hidden lines are denoted by an arrow to the left of the line number.
-Click on this arrow to see the hidden lines.
+Click on these arrows to see the hidden lines.